Fixtures

 Streaming SSE SSE SSE SSE SSE SSE Binary EventStream SSE NDJSON SSE

-Reasoning Yes Yes Yes Yes Yes Yes Yes Yes
+Reasoning Yes Yes Yes Yes Record only Yes Yes Yes Yes Yes

 Web Searches Yes